 Lobby Redesign Concepts

-Our Board recently announced that the "1100" design (shown here as #3) was selected by 60% of respondents to the survey they conducted.
-My experience with surveys in this community is that they seldom yield participation at levels that are statistically significant.
-Therefore I question whether the 60% they report represents 10 or 1000 responses.
-I have asked the Lobby Committe for related numbers and will share them when they become available.
+The content of this page and image gallery dates back to 2004 or 2005.
+Although the Board at the time announced that 60% of respondents preferred the winning option, my experience with surveys in this community is that they seldom yield participation at levels that are statistically significant.
+Therefore I questioned whether the 60% they reported represented 10 or 100 responses.
+The Lobby Committe never responded to my inquiry.

 Three companies were invited to submit conceptual renderings of their proposed lobby designs.
+Our community was surveyed, and our Board announced that the designs selected by 1100 Architect (shown here as #3) were selected by 60% of the respondents.
 Most of the artwork from these concepts is shown here, but the floorplans, elevations and text did not photograph well enough to be shown.
-If anyone sends better pictures of these, I will post them.
+Further descriptions of these design is included below.

 - Design #1 by Lewis.Tsurumaki.Lewis (LTL)